camallo/dkregistry-rs/README.md

 ### Integration tests

 This library relies on the [mockito][mockito-gh] framework for mocking.
-At this time, it is not multi-thread aware.

-As such, tests should be run serially via:
+Mock tests can be enabled via the `test-mock` feature:
 ```
-cargo test --features test-mock -- --test-threads=1
+cargo test --features test-mock
 ```

 [mockito-gh]: https://github.com/lipanski/mockito